(Updated December 2016)

 - Australia uses no nuclear power, but with high reliance on coal any likely carbon constraints on electricity generation will make it a strong possibility.

-- In 2015 the South Australian government set up a royal commission on the nucear fuel cycle reported.
+- In May 2016 the South Australian government's royal commission on the nucear fuel cycle reported.
 Its main recommendation was for an international high-level nuclear waste repository, though this was not accepted.

 The Australian economy is unique in the OECD in that about 20% of GDP is accounted for by mining and mining services (in 2012).
 Uranium is a small part of this economically, but in energy terms, uranium (3944 PJ in 2012-13) comprises one-quarter of energy exports.